simul/simul.github.io/ref/simul/crossplatform/renderplatform.md

 <a name="PopTexturePath"></a>
 ### void PopTexturePath()
 Remove a path from the top of the texture path stack.
+<a name="Print"></a>
+### int Print(simul::crossplatform::GraphicsDeviceContext deviceContext, int x, int y, char text, float colr, float bkg)
+Print at the specified position, returns the number of lines.
 <a name="PushRenderTargets"></a>
 ### void PushRenderTargets(simul::crossplatform::GraphicsDeviceContext deviceContext, simul::crossplatform::TargetsAndViewport tv)
 Store the current rendertargets and viewports at the top of the stack